zapata-engineering/orquestra-core/docs/guides/circuits.rst

 1. You can create the circuit once and bind the parameters later.
 Sometimes this saves on computational cost, and it allows for more easily understandable implementations of certain circuits, like the QAOA circuit in this example.
 2. It gives you a closed formula for the final state of the circuit.
 This allows users interested in mathematical description and manipulations of the state easier access than could be obtained by varying parameters and running the same circuit multiple times.
 However, when doing symbolic simulation of the circuit, the performance of the simulation is substantially worse than if the parameters were bound.

-Zapata has created the `SymbolicSimulator <https://github.com/zapatacomputing/orquestra-quantum/blob/main/tests/orquestra/quantum/symbolic_simulator_test.py>`_ which is purpose-built for running symbolic simulation of the circuit.
+Zapata has created the :class:`SymbolicSimulator <orquestra.quantum.runners.symbolic_simulator.SymbolicSimulator>` which is purpose-built for running symbolic simulation of the circuit.

 Using gates with symbolic parameters
 ---------------------------------------